redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

     - The head tag `<head></head>` represents the document's header it contains the `<title>` element and the `<link>` element.

-    - The contents of the title tag `<title></title>` usually located at the top part of the browser window above the URL section.
+    - The contents of the title tag `<title></title>` is usually located at the top part of the browser window above the URL section.
 It is seen in the browser tab.

      - Anything written between the body tag `<body></body>` will appear in the main browser window or web page.